rust-lang/reference/src/patterns.md

 r[patterns.range.open-above]
 A range pattern with only an upper bound matches any value less than or equal to the upper bound.
-It is written as `..=` followed by its upper bound, and has the same type as its upper bound.
+It is written as `..=` for an end-inclusive or `..` for an end-exclusive pattern, followed by its upper bound, and has the same type as its upper bound.
-For example, `..=10` will match 10, 1, 0, and for signed integer types, all negative values.
+For example, `..=10` will match 10, 1, 0, and for signed integer types, all negative values, while `..10` will not match 10.

 r[patterns.range.constraint-slice]
 Range patterns with only one bound cannot be used as the top-level pattern for subpatterns in [slice patterns](#slice-patterns).